Satellite Launch Vehicle: Launch history

 All four SLV launches occurred from the SLV Launch Pad at the Sriharikota High Altitude Range.
-The first two launches were experimental (E) and the next 2 were designated as developmental (D) as this was the first launch vehicle being developed by India not intended for a long service life.
+The first two launches were experimental (E) and the next 2 were designated as developmental (D) as this was the first launch vehicle being developed by India and was not intended for a long service life.
+The first experimental flight of SLV, in August 1979, was a failure.
+The first successful launch took place on 18 July 1980.